ehlesp/smallab-k8s-pve-guide/G032 - Deploying services 01 ~ Considerations.md

 ## Upcoming chapters are about deploying services in your K3s cluster

 The next chapters of this guide will show you how to deploy in your K3s cluster the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#requirements-for-the-k3s-cluster-and-the-services-to-deploy-in-it).
-Of course, you may want to deploy other apps, so consider the ones deployed in the following chapters as examples of how you could do it for other deployments.
+Of course, you may want to deploy other apps.
+Consider the ones deployed in the following chapters as examples of how you could do it for other deployments.

 ## Be watchful of your system's resources usage